sblysta/sblysta/README.md

 - 👋 Hi, I’m Sarah!
 - 💃🏻 I’m interested in coding, ballroom dancing, rock climbing, and riding horses!
 - 🌱 I’m currently learning front-end developmet on a coding bootcamp called SheCodes, and am absolutely in love with the profession
-- 💞️ I’m looking to connect with amazing people starting their journey in software development
+- 💞️ I’m looking to connect with amazing people starting their journey in software development, or with similar interests
 - ♥️ I am currently a nurse who is working on breaking into tech and development
 - 📫 How to reach me on linkedin: www.linkedin.com/in/sarah-blystone-151014256